SumoLogic/sumologic-documentation/docs/alerts/scheduled-searches/faq.md

 ### Sumo Logic Backend Issues

-Failures may be seen across many Scheduled Searches due to backend infrastructure issues at Sumo Logic, and nothing specific to that particular query.
+Failures can be seen across many Scheduled Searches due to backend infrastructure issues at Sumo Logic, and nothing specific to that particular query.
 In this case, just wait until Sumo Logic service is restored and be ready to test your query for normal performance.

 * Check http://status.sumologic.com for outages impacting multiple customers and specific functionality such as searches, real time alerts, etc.
 * Sumo Logic reports Scheduled Search failures in the [Audit Index](docs/manage/security/audit-index.md).
 You can determine if many Scheduled Search failures occurred at the same time of your failure.
 In this case, the Sumo Logic operations team is alerted to any infrastructure issues and will take action to address them as soon as possible.